fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

 This leaves receivers only two correct ways to issue refunds:

-* If an address was copy-and-pasted or a basic `bitcoin:` URI was used, contact the spender directly and ask them to provide a refund address.
+* If an address was copy-and-pasted or a basic `fabcoin:` URI was used, contact the spender directly and ask them to provide a refund address.

 * If the payment protocol was used, send the refund to the output